-The introduction of a VAT, named TGA 'Taxe Générale sur les Activités' is under discussion and may occur in 2014.
+According to the concensus, the introduction of a VAT, named TGA 'Taxe Générale sur les Activités' should take place on January 1st, 2016.
 The law introducing the TGA would include the replacement of the present Tax on Services (TSS) and some other taxes levied on imported goods.

 Taxes on corporate incomeAll corporations, whether public or private, pay tax at the rate of 30% on New Caledonia-source income only.
 Nickel-related industries are taxable at the rate of 35%.
 Corporations created in development zones between January 1, 1998 and December 31, 2001 are eligible for a tax holiday for eight years.